An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Data

 The analyzed cohort comprised 704 participant-wave observations from 497 unique individuals (mean age 19.2 $\pm$ 1.4 years; 58.8\% female), with some participants contributing data across multiple annual waves.
 Rather than isolated cross-sectional measurements, this dataset documents transitions in mental health status over extended academic periods.
 Continuous modalities include Bluetooth proximity logs, location mobility metrics, sleep duration variance, and daily aggregated activity counts.

 Ground truth psychiatric status was established through periodic clinical surveys administered throughout the sensing waves, including weekly PHQ-4 ecological momentary assessments and end-of-term BDI-II administrations.
-By testing our autonomous discovery pipeline on this cohort, we evaluated reproducible behavioral signatures, such as diminished geospatial mobility and highly variable sleep architecture, that persist across multiple annual cohorts and sensor hardware transitions, establishing behavioral phenotyping as a robust corollary to physiological parameters.
+By testing our autonomous discovery pipeline on this cohort, we evaluated reproducible behavioral signatures, such as diminished geospatial mobility and highly variable sleep architecture, that persist across multiple annual cohorts and sensor hardware transitions.